bavc/avaa/_artifacts/soft_binder_syndrome.md

 tags: [Analog, Audio, Open Reel Tape, Media Failure, Frequency Loss, Baking]
 ---

 Soft Binder Syndrome (SBS) is a term suggested by Richard Hess to describe the type of media degradation that has previously been called Sticky Shed Syndrome (SSS) or Loss of Lubricant (LOL).
-The stick-slip action that causes squealing as the tape moves across the playback head, believed to be caused by a soft binder, is symptomatic of both SSS and LOL.<ref name="Hess">[http://www.richardhess.com/tape/history/HESS_Tape_Degradation_ARSC_Journal_39-2.pdf|Hess, R. (2008).
-Tape degradation factors and challenges in prediction tape life. ''ARSC Journal, 39''(2), 240-274.]</ref>
+The stick-slip action that causes squealing as the tape moves across the playback head, believed to be caused by a soft binder, is symptomatic of both SSS and LOL. [|Hess, R. (2008).
+Tape degradation factors and challenges in prediction tape life. ''ARSC Journal, 39''(2), 240-274.](http://www.richardhess.com/tape/history/HESS_Tape_Degradation_ARSC_Journal_39-2.pdf).

 ### Sticky Shed Syndrome